Top-Dressing the Lawn: Why It’s Important and How to Do It

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 Top-dressing a lawn is a fancy term for amending the soil without disturbing the sod.
-Golfers might be familiar with the practice because this technique was first performed on golf courses in Scotland as a way to improve the greens, and it dates as far back as to the 15th century—when the game itself was invented.
+Golfers might be familiar with the practice because this technique was first performed on golf courses in Scotland as a way to improve the greens, and dates back to the 15th century, which is as far back as the invention of the game itself.

 Benefits of Top-Dressing a Lawn